opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. note:: It's not possible to define a group if the selection includes only some strokes belonging to a group.

-When a group is released, if no other group is defined in the same drawing, all the strokes will lie at the same level; if other groups are defined, the strokes of the released group will lie on a level behind, in front of, or between the other groups, according to the original group sorting order position.
+When a group is released, if no other group is defined in the same drawing, all the strokes will lie at the same plane; if other groups are defined, the strokes of the released group will lie on a plane behind, in front of, or between the other groups, according to the original group sorting order position.

 It's possible to enter groups to isolate them visually from the rest of the drawing and better understand which strokes are inside and which outside the group.
 In this way it's also easier to work on the drawing, for instance to fill an area or to change the color of some strokes.

 As the **Selection** tool (|selection|) considers the group as a whole, if you want to select a stroke belonging to a group, first you have to enter the group, and then select the stroke.

-.. note:: As groups define wich strokes belong to a certain level, when using the **Fill** tool (|fill|), only areas defined by strokes within the same group can be filled.
+.. note:: As groups define which strokes belong to a certain plane, when using the **Fill** tool (|fill|), only areas defined by strokes within the same group can be filled.

 .. tip:: **To define a group:**